dbabits/pxs_coding_challenge/README.md

 # Webservice that hashes a string.
 - Deployed at: .....
-- Instructions shown when this default url is hit
+- Instructions shown when the default url is hit

 Scalability and other improvements:
 - The service keeps the database of hashes and strings in-memory, they are not persisted.
 A database would be best in real-life usage